truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

   Community users that experimented with this now-deprecated TrueCommand feature need to migrate any data from the TrueCommand cluster and delete it before upgrading any clustered SCALE systems to 24.04.

 * Several built-in services from SCALE 22.12 (Bluefin) in **System Settings > Services** are replaced by community applications ([details](https://www.truenas.com/docs/scale/22.12/gettingstarted/scaledeprecatedfeatures/)).
-  SCALE 22.12 (Bluefin) systems must disable these built-in services and begin using the equivalent application **before** upgrading to SCALE 24.04 (Dragonfish).
+  SCALE 22.12 (Bluefin) systems must disable these built-in services and begin using the equivalent application **before** upgrading to SCALE 24.04 (Dragonfish) or users can force an upgrade without disabling them.
+This is not recommended for the S3 service as you must migrate the MinIO service and data or lose it.

 * {{< include file="/_includes/UpgradeClearCache.md" >}}